kleinalex-01/PORTFOLIO-family-life-pwa-spa/README.md

 # Log 3 (25.06.05)

 Came upon a majority of bugs regarding the conditional log-in page rendering.
 Refactored code, deleted doubling of BrowserRouter and AuthProvider.
 Re-wrote AuthProvider "children" logic.
 Now its back to working order.

+# Log 4 (25.06.05)

+Header and Footer component made, now testing on mobile.